vivianeaalmeida/ComeAndGet/Docs/US01/01-requirements-engineering/US01-requirements.md

 **From the specifications document:**

-> Each client must have a unique identification number, a valid email address, and a password.
+> Each client must have a unique identification number, a valid email address, a username and a password.
 > The email address serves as the unique identifier for login.
 > The system must validate the email format and ensure password security (e.g., minimum length, special characters).